PubInv/covid19-vent-list/README.md

 [Ventilator Test Fixture](https://github.com/PubInv/ventilator-test-lung-analyzer)

 My own attempt to build a test apparatus that meaasures clinical suitability as well as reliability.
+Project is just beginning.

 More test projects are needed!
+If you know of a test project, please make a pull request or enter an issue.

 # Challenges